AlanCWebb/The-Open-Masters-Program-Handbook/README.md

 The-Open-Masters-Program-Handbook
 =================================

-The Handbook for the Open Master's Program
+This is the open source handbook for the Open Master's framework and process.

+If you are a group creating your own Open Master's program, feel free to adapt this framework and process to your needs.